France

 Roads to Paris

-I got a lift with Jahnavi and Scott to Paris on Sunday, after lunch at Sabine's parents' own little manor, ready to catch the train to England on Monday.
-The roads got wider but more congested the closer we got to Paris until it took as long to do the last fifty kilometres as it had the first two hundred.
+I got a lift with Jahnavi and Scott to Paris on Sunday, after lunch at Sabine’s parents’ own little manor, ready to catch the train to England on Monday.
+The roads got wider but more congested the closer we got to Paris until it took as long to do the last fifty kilometres as it… Continue reading Roads to Paris

 Ni glass ni crystal